 Introduce new books/activities/toys in stages throughout the flight.
 Barney must have thought Christmas had come again judging by the number of ‘presents’ he received on the flight home.
-Things that can’t be lost, make a mess or involve small parts are preferable.
-Etch A Sketch, Stickers, Magic Water book are ideal.
+Things that can’t be lost, don't make a mess, or involve small parts are preferable.
+Etch A Sketch, Stickers, Magic Water books are ideal.
 Leave the marbles and painting gear at home.

 Pack as many Calpol sachets that you can cram into that clear plastic bag.
 It is just sod's law that once the plane reaches 32,000ft they will get a temperature reaching similar figures.

 Don’t underestimate how many changes of clothes will be required.
 For you and the children.

 Snacks, snacks and more snacks.
 On our recent 12hr flight to Sri Lanka, the food was scarce and not actually that suitable for kids.
 You try and get a 5 year old to eat a mild curry at 7am.
 I packed enough food to feed the whole plane should we have found ourselves in any sort of emergency ‘Alive’ (the film) scenario.
 The reality was Barney had two Jaffa Cakes and I ate EVERYTHING else.
 Great stuff, landing for a beach holiday, a stone heavier but hey ho, we made it!